3rdentity/Grappl/README.md

 ## Development

-Grappl is primarily developed by Matt Hebert.
+Grappl is primarily developed by Cactose.

-His twitter is here: https://twitter.com/Cactose
+Their twitter is here: https://twitter.com/Cactose